-As the Syria crisis enters its seventh year, the magnitude of human suffering remains overwhelming with over 13 million people, including 6 million children, in need of humanitarian assistance.
+As the Syria crises enters its seventh year, over 13 million people, including six million children, need humanitarian assistance.
 Since March 2011, more than 400 000 Syrians have lost their lives and over one million have been injured.
 Around 6.1 million people have fled their homes inside Syria and over five million have been forced to take refuge in neighbouring countries.
-The EU and its Member States have mobilised more than €10.4 billion since the start of the conflict, including over €753 million in humanitarian aid alone until 2017.
+The EU and its Member States have mobilised more than €10.6 billion since the start of the conflict, including over €753 million in humanitarian aid alone until 2017.

 The EU and its Member States are lead providers of international aid to those affected by the Syria war.
-More than €10.4 billion has been mobilised for humanitarian, stabilisation and resilience assistance to Syrians inside the country and in neighbouring countries.
+More than €10.6 billion has been mobilised for humanitarian, stabilisation and resilience assistance to Syrians inside the country and in neighbouring countries.
 This includes €3.7 billion pledged for 2017 by the EU and its Member States at the Brussels conference in April 2017.
-To date, millions of people have been reached by EU humanitarian assistance, including healthcare, protection, food, safe drinking water, non-food items, shelter and emergency medical treatment.
-In 2017, the EU allocated €280 million in humanitarian assistance to the Syria crisis.
-Another €140 million has been earmarked in 2018 for assistance inside Syria.
+To date, millions of people have been reached by EU humanitarian assistance, which includes healthcare, protection, food, safe drinking water, non-food items, shelter and emergency medical treatment.
+In 2018, the EU allocated €280 million in humanitarian assistance to the Syria crisis.
+Including €140 million for assistance inside Syria.

 In Lebanon, the EU provides cash assistance, secondary healthcare, non-formal education and shelter (including water, hygiene and sanitation) to improve the often abysmal living conditions of displaced families.
 EU partners regularly monitor the main protection concerns and provide awareness, counselling and legal assistance.
-Since 2012, the EU’s humanitarian aid to Lebanon has reached around 750 000 Syrians.
-For 2017, EU humanitarian funding amounted to €85 million with another €80 million planned for 2018.
+Since 2012, EU humanitarian aid to Lebanon has reached around 750 000 Syrians.
+For 2018, EU humanitarian funding amounted to €80 million.